ilyes-smaouii/sup-galilee-tp-cpp/README.md

 Just realized the instructions indicated the use of C++17, but I'm using `std::format` in my code, which is C++20.
 The instructions say that so that you have to use `unordered_map`'s `find()` method rather than `contains()`.
 I've decided to follow the latter, but I'm maintaining the use of `std::format` nonetheless.

+### 2025/09/17
+Just realized/remembered the instructions for this had some mistakes in, which confused me for a bit.\
+\+ It feels like the the explanation is a little obfuscated on purpose, which makes sense for a teacher wanting to evaluate their students' abilities, but also a little frustrating, especially in combination with the mistakes that find their way into the given instructions every now and then.